 Investing in rental property can be a lucrative business for savvy investors who generate strong income and capitalize on building equity.
-Many people operate a side business in rental property investment and can prosper handsomely house-for-rentfrom their risk and rewards.
+Many people operate a side business in rental property investment and can prosper handsomely from their risk and rewards.

 Others make a full-time living from renting out properties and continue to seek expansion opportunities.